List of DC Universe locations: Thar

 Thar is a living star once worshipped by aliens.

 Zintha

 Zintha is an icy planet that orbits Thar.

 Thordia

-Thordia is a planet located near Cetus and the homeworld of Darkstar's enemy Pay-Back.
+Thordia is a planet located near Cetus and the homeworld of Darkstars enemy Pay-Back.

 Thoron

 Thoron is a planet in the same solar system as Krypton.
 Its inhabitants gain superpowers under a yellow sun, but are not as strong as Kryptonians.
 It is the homeworld of Halk Kar.

 Throneworld

 Throneworld is the capital of a galactic empire.
 It is ruled by former Starman Prince Gavyn.

 Thronn

 Thronn is the homeworld of the Thronnians and the Honor Team of Thronn.

 Toomey VI

 Toomey VI is the homeworld of Green Lanterns Arkkis Chummuck and Barreer Wot.

 Transilvane

-Transilvane is an artificial miniature planet created by Dabney Donovan to simulate extraterrestrial environments and was populated with DNAliens resembling classic horror movie monsters like the vampire-like Dragorin and the werewolf-like Lupek.
-Superman and Jimmy Olsen learned of it when they found Transilvane in an abandoned graveyard and later saved Transilvane from a "Demon Dog" that threatened it.

-When a Mandragore sighted near Transilvane's location at the abandoned graveyard attracted Superman's attention and found that Dabney Donovan escaped Project Cadmus' custody in a second attempt to sterilize it, both of them later traveled to Transilvane.
-By this time, seven houses claimed territory on Transilvane: the Vampires led by Lord Dragorin, the Werewolves led by Lupek and his daughter Hood, the Frankenstein Monsters led by Lord Bludd, the Zombies, the Mummies, the Ghouls, and the Grotesques.
-Superman was able to destroy the doomsday device and cut a deal with Dragorin, where Donovan will not try to destroy Transilvane and the Mandragore will not be allowed back on Earth.
-Dragorin accepted the deal as Superman left Transilvane with Donovan and returned Donovan to Project Cadmus.
+Transilvane is an artificial miniature planet created by Dabney Donovan to simulate extraterrestrial environments and was populated with DNAliens resembling classic horror movie monsters, including the vampire-like Dragorin and the werewolf-like Lupek.
+Seven houses claim territory on Transilvane: the Vampires led by Lord Dragorin, the Werewolves led by Lupek and his daughter Hood, the Frankenstein Monsters led by Lord Bludd, the Zombies, the Mummies, the Ghouls, and the Grotesques.